aryasaatvik/turbo-remote-cache-aws/packages/construct/README.md

 }
 ```

 The S3 bucket, DynamoDB table, and API Gateway can be configured using the optional props.
-The defaults are are provided in the jsdoc comments and can be viewed in the [source code](/packages/construct/src/index.ts).
-The example above uses apiProps to configure a custom domain name for the API Gateway.
-It also uses artifactsBucketProps to customize the bucketName and removalPolicy to retain the bucket when the stack is deleted.
+The defaults are are provided in the jsdoc
+comments and can be viewed in the [source code](/packages/construct/src/index.ts).
+The example above uses apiProps to configure a custom
+domain name for the API Gateway.
+It also uses artifactsBucketProps to customize the bucketName and removalPolicy to retain the bucket when
+the stack is deleted.
 Similar options are available for the DynamoDB table.

+## Breaking Changes in 2.0

+### Authentication
+- Deprecated simple token-based authentication (`turboToken`)
+- Added support for custom authorizers via `authorizerFunction`
+- Authorizer must provide `teamId` in the context

+### Team Identification
+- Removed support for `teamSlug` in favor of `teamId`
+- All artifact paths now use `teamId` instead of `slug`
+- API endpoints expect `teamId` query parameter

+### New Features
+- Added preflight/presigned URL support for S3 operations
+- Added CORS support for S3 bucket
+- Added custom user info endpoint support
+- Support for direct S3 access using presigned URLs

 ## Architecture